Sansevieria eilensis Chahin.

 How to Grow and Care

 Place Sansevierias in moderately bright or filtered light.
-Good locations include a spot in front of a north-facing window or in front of a bright, sunny window covered by a sheer curtain.
+Good locations include a spot in front of a north-facing window or front of a bright, sunny window covered by a sheer curtain.
 Although the plant tolerates low light, bright light brings out the colors in the leaves.
 However, intense light may cause the edges of the leaves to turn yellow.

-Allow the soil to dry completely before watering, and then water deeply until water drips through the drainage hole.
-Allow the pot to drain and then discard water that remains in the saucer.
-Never allow the soil to become soggy and never let the pot stand in water.
+Allow the soil to dry completely before watering and then water deeply until water drips through the drainage hole.
+Allow the pot to drain, and then discard the water that remains in the saucer.
+Never allow the soil to become soggy, and never let the pot stand in water.
 Water sparingly throughout the winter.
 Like most succulent plants that store water in their leaves, Sansevieria rots quickly in excessively wet soil.

 Place Sansevieria in average room temperatures.
-Protect the plant from drafts and cold temperatures as it is damaged at temperatures below 50 degrees Fahrenheit (10 degrees Celsius).
+Protect the plant from drafts and cold temperatures as it is damaged below 50 °F (10 °C).

-Feed the plant once every three weeks throughout the summer… – See more at: How to Grow and Care for Sansevieria.
+Learn more at How to Grow and Care for Sansevieria.

-It is found only in a small region near Eyl (Somalia).
+This species is found only in a small region near Eyl (Somalia).